David Rogers with wife Pat and his late son Adam

 It was very important to me that Billy knew who Adam was, because that hadn’t really come out at the trial.
 So I took photographs along and told him about how Adam had lived his life.
 After the meeting, I felt I understood much more about what exactly had happened that night which was very helpful in that it diffused the anger.
 I can now think about Billy without getting angry, and that makes a difference.

 Someone once said to me: to understand everything is to forgive everything and I do believe understanding is very important.
-I think we are beholden to try to understand as much as we can because you can’t make a proper judgment about anything unless you do.

 There are some people who find it hard to understand why I wanted to meet Billy.
 There is still a lot of anger around among friends and family, but everyone, whatever their personal views, agrees that Adam would have wanted me to do this.
 Adam always looked for the best in people.